mleroi/q-android/readme.md

 How to install:
 * set available languages and content translations in [this-theme]/php/languages.php using the translation functions of the WordPress language plugin used on your website,
+* clone or download the present repository and branch (https://github.com/mleroi/q-android/tree/feat-languages) into your wp-content/themes-wp-appkit/ directory
-* activate this theme for your app
+* then activate this theme for your app
 * that's it, run your app, choose a language and enjoy translated content

 See the following files for more information (see comments in files):